 - There are portfolios for organizing projects and actions for complex tasks so you can break them down into individual steps.

 - You can assign a unique color and icon for each project to distinguish them.

-- There is also a seamless integration feature with iCloud, allowing your data is synced and completely safe.
+- There is also a seamless integration feature with iCloud, allowing your data to be synced and completely safe.

 - You can use Kanban’s view to have an overall view of your current projects and commitments.

 - Manage your tasks and deliver them before deadlines with its calendar-like view, which helps you to manage your deadlines and dates.

 It costs $39.99 for Mac and $17.99 for iOS.
 It has a whole set of features, such as; a calendar, lists, integration, Kanban view, and more.